Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Related Work

 \section{Related Work}

-\textbf{Self-supervised learning for video correspondence.} Recent approaches focus on learning correspondence from unlabeled videos in a self-supervised manner.
-The task requires the model to have the ability to capture object appearance and estimate the motion between frames at the same time, which has proceeded along two different dimensions: reconstruction-based methods~\cite{lai2019self, lai2020mast, li2019joint, vondrick2018tracking, wang2020contrastive} and cycle-consistency-based methods \cite{jabri2020space, wang2019learning, zhao2021modelling}.
+\textbf{Self-supervised representation learning for video correspondence.} Recent approaches focus on learning the dense representations from unlabeled videos in a self-supervised manner for video correspondence, which has proceeded along two different dimensions: reconstruction-based methods~\cite{lai2019self, lai2020mast, li2019joint, vondrick2018tracking, wang2020contrastive} and cycle-consistency-based methods \cite{jabri2020space, wang2019learning, zhao2021modelling}.
 In the first type, a query point is reconstructed from adjacent frames while the latter performs forward-backward tracking with the objective of minimizing the cycle inconsistency.
-Through getting promising results, most methods address the problem by considering only one perspective.
-VFS~\cite{xu2021rethinking} learns the spatial and temporal representation through a frame-wise contrastive loss while the methods in~\cite{araslanov2021dense, wang2020contrastive} try to realize the spatial and temporal feature learning in a unified framework by exploiting the inter-video constraint, which may result in sub-optimal performance.
-In this paper, we learn a better representation by proposing a spatial-then-temporal pretext task, which learns appearance and motion sensitive features sequentially.
+Though getting promising results, the learned features still lack the capability of spatial discriminating.
+Meanwhile, VFS~\cite{xu2021rethinking} try to learn the spatial and temporal representation through a frame-wise contrastive loss while the methods in~\cite{araslanov2021dense, wang2020contrastive} try to realize it by exploiting the inter-video constraint, which may result in sub-optimal performance.
+The concurrent work SFC~\cite{hu2022semantic} proposes a two-stream network that learns the semantic and fine-grained features with two separate models.
+Compared to SFC~\cite{hu2022semantic} which does not consider the temporal pattern, our method is able to learn both spatial and temporal features with only a single model.

+\textbf{Self-supervised optical flow for video correspondence.} Apart from learning powerful representations for video correspondence, another line of studies~\cite{dosovitskiy2015flownet, teed2020raft} approaches the problem by directly regressing the optical flow produced by synthetic datasets, thus suffering from severe domain shifts.
+To address the problem, the study in~\cite{yu2016back} first introduces a method for learning optical flow without using any annotations by leveraging brightness constancy with photometric reconstruction loss, and Unflow~\cite{meister2018unflow} further improves it with occlusions reasoning.
+Though making great progress, it still does not generalize well in real scenarios.
+In~\cite{jonschkowski2020matters, liu2020learning, liu2019ddflow}, they improve performance by utilizing the optical flow predictions from the teacher model to guide the learning of the student model in the region with occlusions.
+In this paper, we propose a novel self-distillation loss to combat temporal discontinuity in the context of self-supervised feature learning.